qfpl/blog/content/drafts/intro-to-state-machine-testing-1.md

 So what is this telling us?
 The last line is telling us that there's "no valid interleaving".
-This is because we ran the tests in parallel, and no matter how we interleave the inputs the system's outputs always fails to match our expectations.
-If it's not clear what this means, we'll go into detail in a later post.
+This is because we ran the tests in parallel, and no matter how we interleave the inputs the system's outputs always fail to match our expectations.

 In the other output, hedgehog has provided a minimal example to reproduce the issue: